Trace Levels

 Trace levels determine how much detail is written to the TraceWorX log files.
 The default trace level is None for all components, meaning no trace messages are logged in the system.
 You can change the trace level to the desired value to start logging diagnostic information.

-The following table describes the available standard trace levels.
+The following table describes the available trace levels.

 Trace Level